Laanu/AuctionBlockBot.github.io/index.md

 # Tulip Puchase?

-Tulip which represents reputation token either be purchased or acquired through auction participant's track record.
+Tulip which represents reputation token can either be purchased or acquired through auction participant's track record.